All Episodes

 Tobin asserts that FedEx disclosed her address, which resulted in the man arriving at her home.

-FedEx, headquartered in Memphis, Tennessee, stated it does not provide comments on ongoing legal matters.
+FedEx, headquartered in Memphis, Tennessee, stated that it does not provide comments on ongoing legal matters.

-Well, sounds like I was gonna say it sounds like a soccer mom type, like, oh it must just be poppy.
+Well, sounds like, I was going to say, sounds like a soccer mom type.

 Totally.

-Be like, I use the tea that you could.
+Be like, I used the tea that you pixie sticks candles.

 Grandma's boy.